 authDomain specifies the authentication domain in which the user is operating (such as Shibboleth, LDAP, or some other trusted domain).

-Note that the owner of the handle can only manage their handles from within the
+The owner of the handle can only manage their handles from within the

 authDomain the handle was minted.
 The user and

 authDomain cannot be updated via service calls at this point in time.
-The implication of this is a user moving from one authentication domain to another (for example a different institution or application) will not be able to manage their handles without first organising an updating of their details with the PIDS service manager.
+The implication of this is a user moving from one authentication domain to another (for example a different institution or application) will not be able to manage their handles without first organising an updating of their details with the the Handle Service service manager.
 The owner assigned when a handle is minted is the only user able to undertake further administrative operations on the handle.

 Responses to service calls are also in an XML form and vary depending on the service called and whether the service call succeeded or failed.
 Requests based on a single handle will return the state of the handle after a successful request.

 Each handle in the Identifier Service has two administrator records by default, namely the Handle Server admin (an